MrMicrowaveOven/AlgorithmsCurriculum/lectures/crushing-the-technical-interview.md

     5. Class: List helpful things you did.
 (4 mins)
       1. Have Shiva (or volunteer) put on the whiteboard.

-    6. Add other example questions (1 minute): determine if a string is a palindrome, SOLVE boggle, solve BART system shortest path and cost, .
+    6. Add other example questions (1 minute): determine if a string is a palindrome, SOLVE boggle (goodreads), solve BART system shortest path and cost...reverse a linked list (angel.co), compare two strings to see how much of the beginning they share (trying to beat linear time is the tough part).

     7. I think we have a test bank, so try to find it if you haven't yet.
 (1 minute)